Contents of Article

 - Elite-level sprinters have better RFD than well-trained sprinters

-How to Calculate the Rate of Force Development
+How do you calculate the Rate of Force Development?

 As RFD is an expression of explosive strength, it is measured in Newtons per second squared (N·s-1).
 The RFD can be calculated for isometric, concentric and eccentric muscle contractions, with the latter two otherwise referred to in the research as the ‘positive’ and ‘negative’ acceleration phases of the SSC (2, 3).
 In fact, one study suggests that eccentric RFD is a better predictor of jump performance than concentric RFD because it summarises several intrinsic properties of muscle and tendons during a key moment (2).
 However, this is yet to be validated by other research.